sph-mn/sph-sp-guile/readme.md

 (define (events-f time end seq-state)
-  "this returns a list of next event objects to register. events-f is called every (seq-state-duration seq-state) seconds. this is so that not all events have to be created at once but can be returned near the time they are starting"
+  "this returns a list of next event objects to register. events-f is called every (seq-state-duration seq-state) seconds. this is so that not all events have to be created at once but can be created near the time they are starting"
-     (list (seq-event a sound-a 0) (seq-event b sound-b 150) (seq-event c sound-c 400)))
+  (list (seq-event a sound-a 0) (seq-event b sound-b 150) (seq-event c sound-c 300)))

 (let*
   ( (seq-state (seq-state-new events-f))